jasmine-shanay/portfolio/index.md

 ---
 layout: default
+title: Jasmine Moore
+description: My Professional Portfolio
 ---

-## Welcome to my professional portfolio!
+## Welcome to my portfolio!

 I am a freelance medical writer with 10+ years of experience in scientific research, coding, and data visualization techniques.
 Here are a few of my accomplishments:
 - Earned a data science fellowship—an award given to 6% of applicants.